gsoules/MkDocs/digital-archive/docs/glossary.md

 :   A hierarchy is a tiered grouping of related terms that are each unique, but have something in common.
     An example of a hierarchy is the term `Nature, Animals, Birds`.
 Birds are grouped under animals, and animals are grouped under nature.

-Index (Elasticsearch)
-:   An **Elasticsearch** index is like a table in a database, but is structured in a way that makes
-    it possible to search huge volumes of data and get back results instantly.

 Index View
 :   [Index View](/user/viewing-search-results/#index-view) is a way to view **search results** as an alphabetized list